-24 40 C.F.R.
+25 40 C.F.R.
 131.20 provides that each State must specify appropriate water uses to be achieved and protected.
 The classification of the waters must take into consideration the use and value of water for public water supplies, protection and propagation of fish, shellfish and wildlife, recreation in and on the water, agricultural, industrial, and other purposes including navigation.
 In no case shall a State adopt waste transport or waste assimilation as a designated use for any waters of the United States.

-Rulemaking for Regulation #93 (303d list) in 2009.
+MWAT and DM for data records that approach or exceed these standards for assessment of the role of these two parameters on stream temperature.
+Existing Conditions: Existing temperature conditions for the Colorado River from Kremmling to Glenwood Springs were evaluated as part of the WQCC Rulemaking for Regulation #93 (303d list) in 2009.
 Based on available representative data, no exceedances of stream temperature standards were found for this portion of the river.
 Funding: